Mrs. Kim Mikolajczyk – Principal

 Mrs. Payton loves that teaching gives her a direct impact on the future.
 School was a very positive experience for her as a learner and she strives to make that experience happen for more and more learners today.
 She loves that as a teacher, and admits that she is a lifelong learner and is constantly changing and perfecting her craft to make it better and better for her students.
 Check out Mrs. Payton’s classroom website at http://mrspaytonsclassroom.weebly.com/

-Krysta Spinarski grew up in Cheney, Washington.
+Krysta Swanger grew up in Cheney, Washington.
 She achieved her degree in Elementary Education at the University of Idaho (GO VANDALS!) in 2010.
 She did her student teaching in kindergarten and 2nd grade but after working a few years in kindergarten, she decided to become a substitute throughout Moscow School District.
 She fell in LOVE with McDonald Elementary and began teaching 3rd grade here in 2014.
-To see more about Ms. Spinarski’s class, go to her website at http://spinarski.weebly.com
+To see more about Mrs. Swanger’s class, go to her website at http://www.mrsswanger.com

-Ms. Spinarski’s and her fiancé, Scott love to spend time with their two cats, Fuzz and Stiles.
+Mrs. Swanger and her husband, Scott love to spend time with their cat Stiles.
 Both of their families live nearby so they also enjoy spending time with them.
+They enjoy camping and going to concerts.

-Not only does Ms. Spinarski love teaching her students, but she is constantly learning new things from her students as well.
+Not only does Mrs. Swanger love teaching her students, but she is constantly learning new things from her students as well.

 Mr. Wes Bascom – 4th Grade